codacy/codacy-stylelint/src/main/resources/docs/description/no-empty-first-line.md

     a { color: pink; }
 ```

 This rule ignores empty sources.
-Use the [`no-empty-source`](https://github.com/stylelint/stylelint/tree/13.13.1/lib/rules/no-empty-source/README.md) rule to disallow these.
+Use the [`no-empty-source`](https://github.com/stylelint/stylelint/tree/14.1.0/librulesno-empty-sourceREADME.md) rule to disallow these.

-The [`fix` option](https://github.com/stylelint/stylelint/tree/13.13.1/docs/user-guide/usage/options.md#fix) can automatically fix all of the problems reported by this rule.
+The [`fix` option](https://github.com/stylelint/stylelint/tree/14.1.0/docsuser-guideusageoptions.md#fix) can automatically fix all of the problems reported by this rule.

 ## Options

 ### `true`

-The following patterns are considered violations:
+The following patterns are considered problems:

 <!-- prettier-ignore -->
 ```css